The government regulates the food industry so food is safe to eat and consumers can make informed choices about food.

 Food standards are applied across the food supply chain—from paddock to plate—and cover:

 - food safety standards.

 Australian and New Zealand food standards take into account domestic policy guidelines as well as Codex Alimentarius international food standards.
-The department encourages industry and the community to participate in developing our food regulatory policy and food standards.
+We encourage industry and the community to participate in developing our food regulatory policy and food standards.

 All food imported into Australia must comply with Australian food standards and requirements for safety.
 This includes compliance with: